Art in the Age of Average. The new AI-thoritarians.

 Conference

-With: James Bridle, Gregory Chatonsky, Simon Denny, Navine G. Dossos,
+With: Gregory Chatonsky, Simon Denny, Navine G. Dossos,

 !Mediengruppe Bitnik, Mat Dryhurst, Constant Dullaart, Antonio Somaini